Grid

 • query: pydal query to be processed

 • search_form: py4web FORM to be included as the search form.
 If search_form is passed in then the developer is responsible for applying the filter to the query passed in.
-This differs from search_queries
+This differs from search_queries.

 • search_queries: list of query lists to use to build the search form.
-Ignored if search_form is used
+Ignored if search_form is used.

 • columns: list of fields or columns to display on the list page, see the Custom columns paragraph later.
-If blank, the table will use all readable fields of the searched table
+If blank, the table will use all readable fields of the searched table.

 • left: if joining other tables, specify the pydal left expression here